-How to Make Bircher Muesli ~ this classic healthy oat cereal is a traditional Swiss recipe, and I’ve been loving on it for years.
+How to Make Bircher Muesli ~ this healthy oat cereal is a traditional Swiss recipe, and I’ve been loving on it for years.
 It’s gluten free, full of fiber, and crazy delicious!
 Eating it most mornings helps keep my cholesterol in check, too…not bad for a yummy breakfast cereal.

 Have you ever eaten muesli?
 It’s a breakfast cereal originally invented in Switzerland by a Doctor Bircher-Benner around the turn of the century as a nutritious food for patients in his Swiss clinic.
 I know that sounds kind of sketchy, but don’t let it scare you away.
 This is really a lovely breakfast based on oats, fruits and nuts.
-It made a comeback in the 60s and 70s when the health food movement emerged, and it’s having a second ‘moment’ now.
+It made a brief comeback in the 60s and 70s when the health food movement emerged, and it’s having a second ‘moment’ now.
 You can find packaged European muesli in the supermarkets.
-It’s a summertime version of oatmeal, and even easier to make.
-It’s delicious, healthy and filling.
+It’s a fresh alternative to oatmeal, and even easier to make.
 I’ve been eating it on and off since high school.

 Muesli is fun to make because you can add a little of this and a little of that.
 Apples, lemon juice and hazelnuts are traditional, but it’s great with summer berries, too.
 In the fall you can use dried fruit.

-Bircher Muesli is healthier than granola because it doesn’t have all that oil, and it’s not as heavy as oatmeal.
+Bircher Muesli is healthier than granola because it doesn’t have all that oil, and it doesn’t feel as heavy as oatmeal.
 While you can buy ready made muesli cereal in boxes, it’s not going to be nearly as lovely as your own homemade, and since it’s practically an instant recipe, there’s no reason not to try it.
 I think you’ll like it if you do :)

 Muesli is one of those foods that just feels right, like we were meant to eat this way.
 Let me know what you think in the comments!